Learn how to remove a chair rail. Remove that traditional molding for a cleaner look for your walls.

 - Continue this motion, moving a few inches along the trim until it comes off the wall.

-- If you still have nails stuck in the walls, you’ll need to use pliers or a hammer to remove the nails.
+- If you still have nails stuck in the walls, use pliers or a hammer to remove the nails.

 - If they break off and you can’t remove them, just hammer them into the wall.